radiantlogic-v8/documentation-eoc/documentation/admin/admin-overview.md

 ### Integration

-From the *Integrations* tab you can manage your connections to external applications to send alerts from Environment Operations Center.
+From the *Integrations* page you can manage your connections to external applications to send alerts from Environment Operations Center.
 The *Integrations* tab displays the integration "Label", indicating the integrations purpose, and the "Integration", indicating the external application the integration is connected to.

 For details on managing integrations, see the [managing integrations](integrations/manage-integrations.md) guide.